Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/duplication/duplifaces.rst

 Repeat this process until you have enough faces.
 Since it is common for these faces to butt up against one another, your geometry will have lots of duplicate vertices.
-Use the Remove Doubles button in the Tools panel.
+Use the *Merge by Distance* button in the Tools panel.

 .. rubric:: Demo Video